Tutorial Session Three (Part 1) Semi-variograms

 We may then choose “Northing” for the Y co-ordinate:

-This choice of variables is acceptable, so click on to proceed.
+This choice of variables is acceptable, so click on accept_button to proceed.
 This may seem tedious to you at the moment, but (later) try running the program with another set of data with more variables.
 Or try a data set where the columns are in a different order.
-The EcoSSe input routine has been written to allow you this flexibility in building your data files.
+The PG2000 input routine has been written to allow you this flexibility in building your data files.

 For the semi-variogram interpretation and modelling routines the “differences” are grouped together into “distance” intervals.
 That is, all pairs of samples which are more or less the same distance apart are grouped together and the differences averaged.
 To do this, you must choose a distance interval and a number of groups.
 The maximum distance considered will be the product of these two values.